 Inspiration comes from scenic hikes, beach-combing, and wildlife encounters, as well as the feeling of serenity, freedom, and spiritual recharge when ‘forest bathing’.
 I enjoy incorporating elements of nature, such as botanicals & wildlife, and try to evoke a little bit of magic in pieces I make.

 Travel has been a big part of my life, and also influences what I enjoy making.

-Natural materials, like the use of stone and bone, first captured my attention while wandering small street markets near Johannesburg, South Africa (2004), and the spark to learn about lapidary arts.
+Natural materials, like the use of stone, bone and feathers, first captured my attention while wandering small street markets near Johannesburg, and Boquete.
+Bocas del Toro sparked my curiosity about lapidary arts.

 Statement of Technique

 The philosophy behind the jewellery I enjoy making is that each piece is created by my two hands starting from metal sheet and wire.

 I enjoy bringing ideas to life by sawing out pieces by hand using a jewellers saw, torch firing metal to solder pieces together, and using a small hand-held rotary tool to polish each piece.
 I love saw piercing, building pieces, creating movement, and hand fabricating feathers and flowers.

 My favourite materials include Sterling Silver, 14k Yellow Gold, 14k Gold Filled, & natural stones.

 Yumi Nagumo was born in Vancouver, BC - where she currently resides.
 When she is not making, road-tripping, or travelling, you can find her teaching piano.
 Yumi’s background is in classical piano studies and piano pedagogy.
 She has her ARCT in Piano Performance, BMus. and BEd. from UBC.
 Her musical background has helped to foster an artistic foundation including having a sharp eye for detail, enjoyment of creating using her hands, and a love for historical places and artifacts.